opencl-pure/highCL-examples/README.md

 # highCL-examples
-This is repo for examples of [highCL](https://github.com/opencl-pure/highCL)
+This is repo for examples of [highCL](https://github.com/opencl-pure/highCL), the examples are tested on android (, termux) and linux
 # fill_image_fractals
 |                                      |                                |                |                       |
 | :----------------------------------: | :----------------------------: | :------------: | :-------------------: |